maharjansumit07/StudyNotes/Linux/Basic Linux Commands.md

-usermod => to modify user account properties, such as primary group, login shell,, home directory and other settings. chage  => to manage user account password and aging information . chfn  => change User information chsh  => to change user's default login shell. the login shell is the program that is executed when a suers logs in to the system. getent  => used to retrieve information about users, groups, hosts, networks, protocols, services, and other database entires.
-Basically, it get entries from Name service switch libraries. cut => a powerful tool to extract specific field or columns from input text data, commonly used in shell scripts and command line operations to manipulate data. awk => widely used for data manipulations and extractions. sed => can be used for finding and replacing operations, deleting or adding lines and more.
+usermod => to modify user account properties, such as primary group, login shell,, home directory and other settings. chage  => to manage user account password and aging information . chfn  => change User information chsh  => to change user's default login shell. the login shell is the program that is executed when a user logs in to the system. getent  => used to retrieve information about users, groups, hosts, networks, protocols, services, and other database entries.
+It gets entries from Name service switch libraries. cut => a powerful tool to extract specific fields or columns from input text data, commonly used in shell scripts and command line operations to manipulate data. awk => widely used for data manipulations and extractions. sed => can be used for finding and replacing operations, deleting or adding lines and more.